SpongePowered/SpongeDocs/source/plugin/bookview.rst

     java.util.Collection

 A :javadoc:`BookView` is the representation of the Book GUI on the client.
-The ``BookView`` is not associated with an actual :javadoc:`ItemStack` and is only for displaying ``Component`` through a book to the player.
+The ``BookView`` is not associated with an actual :javadoc:`ItemStack` and is only for displaying :javadoc:`Component` through a book to the player.
 Note that a ``BookView`` is read-only, due to it being impossible to tell the client to open an unsigned book.

 To create a ``BookView``, we simply need to obtain a :javadoc:`BookView.Builder`, which is provided through the